williamLyh/NLP_research_interviews/README.md

 - BLEU: Range 0 to 1, based on Precisions of n-gram.
 Short sentence tends to get high value, therefore length penalty.
 - ROUGE: Based on Recall, 4 different methods: Rouge-L (longest common subsequence), Rouge-N (n-gram recall), Rouge-W (weighted longest common subsequence), Rouge-S (n-gram, but allow skip).
 Recall, which means how many n-gram of the reference are matched by the generated sequence.
 - Precision, Recall and F1: Accuracy is not good enough for imbalance dataset.
 Precision: For all positive prediction, what's the percentage for true positive.
 Recall: For all positive data, what's the percentage that are successfully predicted as positive.
 When False negative is expensive, Recall > Precision.
 When False positive is expensive, Precision > Recall.
 F1 is a combination of Recall and Precision.
 For multi-class classification problem, each class has its own Precision and Recall.
 To consider overall classification performance in one score, there are three methods to calcualte: Macro-average, Weighted-average and Micro-average.
+- ROC-AUC: ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification **thresholds**.

 ## Softmax details